Terawatt-Industries/prismx-scad/README.md

 --------------------------
 The PrismX SCAD repository comes with an automated ANT build system.
 ANT is based on Java and runs on multiple OS platforms.
 You will need Java 6+ and ANT to run the build from the command line.
 If you cannot install this software, you can still compile SCAD files from within OpenSCAD or using your own command-line tools.

-To see a list of available ANT targets with description type "ant -p" from the command line.
+Type "ant -p" from the command line to see a list of available ANT targets with description.

+Type "ant" to compile scad/plates/*.scad -> dist/plates/*.stl

 NOTE:  References to the phrase "default configuration" mean the PrismX for M4 hardware and LM8UU bearings.
 Additional configurations are planned.